 At the end of the game, the goal is for everyone’s materials to be set up the same way.

-There are so many skills you can work on with your child by playing barrier games together.
 You can manipulate the game to work on your own specific goals.

 Barrier Game Printables